xemul/mosaic/README.md

 The config file should exist, moctl loads one before doing actions.
 The actions are mount, umount, new, clone and drop.

-The first two mount and umount metadata or tessera, new and clone create new empty tessera or clone one from the existing, drop removes the tessera.
+The first two mount and umount metadata or volume, new and clone create new empty volume or clone one from the existing, drop removes the volume.
 Each action accepts its own set of arguments.

 The detailed description of moctl is in doc/moctl.txt